 We continue our Warlock homebrew patrons this week with another pair of patrons for perspective Warlocks.
 We covered the Undead Lord and the Celestial patrons in my last article (here), these two are a bit more saucy and intricate in comparison to the previous two.
 I’m referring to Vestige and Dragon patrons in this regard, one of them was introduced as a class of its own back in 3.5E, it was so popular that it became a Warlock variant in 4E.

 Thematically, the “Binder” pact for Vestiges were individuals who made individual pacts with multiple spirits or vestiges, entities of great renown and/or power.
 Some of them were demons, some were angels, some were once mortals of great acclaim.
 In any case, the Binder made a pact with these Vestiges and their characteristics and talents were emulated through the Binder.
-It was powerful and unique when it was first implemented, and it offered a great variety in tactics in later editions.
+It was powerful and unique when it was first implemented, and it offered a great variety of tactics in later editions.
 I loved the flavor the Binder brought, so I figure we try to bring it forward into 5E.

 Why Dragons?
-Well why not?
+Well, why not?
 There was an idea back in 3.5 about Dragonpacts, where sorcerers made pacts with true dragons and gained draconic boons based on the type of pact created.
 Dragons need agents after all, so a Warlock offered great draconic powers in exchange for services rendered prove enticing of an idea.

 Patron(s): the Vestiges